AlbinSou/cross_task_cil/README.md

 * CIFAR-100 (10 tasks) with ResNet-32 with fixed and growing memory

-All scripts run 10 times to later calculate mean and standard deviation of the results.
+Our provided results are an average of 10 runs.
 Check out all available in the [scripts](./scripts) folder.

 ## License
 Please check the MIT license that is listed in this repository.